sysco-middleware/workshop-grpc/docs/02-project-setup/README.md

 ![ProjectStructure](../images/ProjectStr.png)

 ## Gradle settings
 All our configuration are done in [build.gradle](../../build.gradle) shipped with this code repo.
+Use that as reference for gRPC project setup.
+Comments are provided in the build file wherever required.
+If you are new to gradle you can follow the explaination below to under gradle settings in more detail and understand what is happening under the hood.

 ### Configure project coordinates and variables
 We start with defining a variable grpcVersion, we will reuse this later while defining project dependencies.
-Then we define the project coordinates.
+Next, we define the project coordinates.
 These will be useful when we want to distribute the executable via artifactory for example
 ```groovy
 // variables
 ext { grpcVersion = '1.7.0' }